mrsagazzi/guide-app/README.md

 A generic guide app for shop guides

-**This is a project created on an internal hackathon as an example of how to use Contentful and React.js.
-It's not officially supported, so if you find issues or have questions you can let us know via issues but don't expect a quick and prompt response.**

 **A newer version of this app is available [here](https://github.com/contentful/guide-app-sw).
 The new version makes use of newer React.js features which make it much easier to understand, so we'd recommend you look at that instead**.

 A [React.js](http://facebook.github.io/react/) based app, using [Contentful](https://www.contentful.com/) as a data storage.
 Renders from